Guide To A Sustainable Thanksgiving

 • Once you’re done making a wish with the wishbone, make sure it (along with any other bones) get tossed into the green compost bin.

 • Did you order a pie that came in a plain cardboard box?
 Uncoated or wax-coated cardboard is compostable—especially food-soiled or greasy boxes.
-If you have cardboard and paper packaging that is clean and dry, these can go in your blue recycling cart.
+If you have cardboard and paper packaging that is clean and dry, these can go in your blue recycling bin.

 • Brush up on your knowledge of which items go where by playing our interactive carts game.
 Have a question about a particular item?
 Ask our compost expert today!